Kamalabot/algorithms_in_rust/core_prac/rust_review01.md

     lock() on the mutex

 - What is purpose of Rc and RefCell?

   - Rc is Ref counted pointer, that keep tracks of refs/ barrows in non-threaded code.
   - RefCell allows the barrow and mutable barrow of Rc pointer values in non-threaded code.

+- Recollect the Send and Sync purpose in relation to threads